 Unlike Medicare Advantage, there is no yearly out-of-pocket max with Original Medicare.
 That could leave you owing significant medical bills – particularly if you have multiple or lengthy hospital stays.
 All Medigap plans cover your Medicare Part A coinsurance and even give you an additional 365 lifetime reserve days.

 There are 10 standard Medigap plans as well as some high-deductible options.
 Availability depends on where you live.
-They are A, B, C, D, F, G, K, L, M, and N. Please note that Plan C and Plan F are no longer available to people who became eligible for Medicare beginning in 2020.
+They are A, B, C, D, F, G, K, L, M, and N. Please note that Plan C and Plan F are no longer available to people who became eligible for Medicare after December 31, 2019.

 Medigap plans are standardized, which means that Plan A offers the same benefits no matter which insurance company you choose.
 The same is true of Plan B, Plan C, Plan D, etc.